(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 Millennials

-Software and tech: 26% of employers plan job cuts due to ChatGPT
+ChatGPT impact on jobs: 26% of employers plan job cuts due to ChatGPT

 employers on how chatGPT will affect headcount

-Finance is the second-biggest industry where employees and employers have differing views on how ChatGPT will reduce headcount.
+Finance is the second-biggest industry where employees and employers have differing views on how the ChatGPT technology will reduce headcount.
 Employees in the finance industry do not see ChatGPT as a threat, although they should.

 headcount reductions with ChatGPT in finance

-IT stays human, marketing gets automated: 51% of those planning to cut will do so in marketing
+AI tools in the job market: 51% of those planning to cut will do so in marketing

-Although employers may look into ChatGPT consulting services before making their final decisions, according to our data, 51% of employers who are considering reducing headcount believe that ChatGPT would be implemented into their marketing and PR departments.
+Although employers may look into ChatGPT consulting services before making their final decisions, according to our data, 51% of employers who are considering reducing headcount believe that generative AI would be implemented into their marketing and PR departments.
 Is an unforeseen wave of marketing layoffs is coming?
 Only a quarter of employees in those departments envision reduced headcounts in their organization.

 job loss vs planned cuts with ChatGPT